<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Network Security]]></category>

-<guid isPermaLink="false">https://www.nsi-ca.com/blog/automation-at-machine-speed-rethinking-execution-in-modern-cybersecurity/</guid>
+<guid isPermaLink="false">https://www.nsi-ca.com/blog/the-good-the-bad-and-the-ugly-in-cybersecurity-week-21/</guid>

-<p>The post <a href="https://www.nsi-ca.com/network-security/automation-at-machine-speed-rethinking-execution-in-modern-cybersecurity/">Automation at Machine Speed: Rethinking Execution in Modern Cybersecurity</a> appeared first on <a href="https://www.nsi-ca.com">NSI | Managed IT Services Temecula | Murrieta</a>.</p>
+<p>The post <a href="https://www.nsi-ca.com/network-security/the-good-the-bad-and-the-ugly-in-cybersecurity-week-21/">The Good, the Bad and the Ugly in Cybersecurity – Week 21</a> appeared first on <a href="https://www.nsi-ca.com">NSI | Managed IT Services Temecula | Murrieta</a>.</p>

 ]]></description>